hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 For a long time, openness movements and initiatives with labels like "Open Access", "Open Educational Resources" (OER) or "Linked Science" have been working on establishing a culture where scientific or educational resources are by default published with an [open](http://opendefinition.org/) license on the web to be read, used, remixed and shared by anybody.
 With a growing supply of respources on the web the challenge grows to learn about or find resources relevant for your teaching, studies, or research.

-In this post, we describe a novel approach in syndicating content on the web, combining knowledge organization systems (also called "controlled vocabularies") like authority files or classifications with current web standards for sending notifications and subscribing to feeds.
+In this post, we describe the Skohub project being carried out by the hbz in cooperation with Felix Ostrowski (graphthinking) as technical lead.
+The project seeks to implement a prototype for a novel approach in syndicating content on the web by combining knowledge organization systems (also called "controlled vocabularies") with current web standards for sending notifications and subscribing to feeds.

 # Current practices and problems